francisca-hernandez/run-buddy/Readme.md

 # Run Buddy

 ##Purpose
-A websie that offer s fitness training services.
+A websie that offers fitness training services.

 ##Built with
 *HTML